1. The Role of the Office of the Ombudsperson

 Although authorized to function in the widest possible context and with minimal constraints, the OUO shall not:

-- Provide evidence to a university decision-making body.
-The university shall take reasonable steps/or endeavour to protect members of the OUO from appearing in front of any decision-making body; or
+Provide evidence to a university decision-making body; however, the university shall take reasonable steps/or endeavour to protect members of the OUO from appearing in front of any decision-making body; or

-- Accept notice on behalf of the university.
-The Office in not an office of record; advising the Office of a situation is not a substitute for advising the appropriate authority.
+Accept notice on behalf of the university; however, the Office is not an office of record and advising the Office of a situation is not a substitute for advising the appropriate authority.

 The Ombudsperson shall make a written annual report to the Board of Trustees and Senate, and through them to the university community, as well as such other special reports as may be required from time to time.
-In addition, the Ombudsperson shall, provide interim written reports to the Audit and Risk Committee on a schedule it determines.
+In addition, the Ombudsperson shall, provide interim written reports to the University Culture Committee on a schedule it determines.

-The OUO shall maintain records of complaints, findings and recommendations.
-These records shall be for the exclusive use of the Ombudsperson and his/her staff in fulfillment of these functions and duties as assigned.
+The OUO shall maintain records of complaints, findings, and recommendations.
+These records shall be for the exclusive use of the Ombudsperson and their staff in fulfillment of these functions and duties as assigned.
 The Ombudsperson shall determine a records retention schedule consistent with the university’s record retention policy and in consultation with Queen’s University’s Chief Privacy Officer.

 6. Complaints Regarding the Ombudsperson

-If a member of the Queen’s community believes that the Ombudsperson has committed a procedural or substantive violation of these terms of reference with respect to any matter to which the member has been a party, they may submit a written complaint, detailing the alleged violation to the Secretary of Queen’s University for investigation and recommended action.
-The Secretary will inform the member of the Queen’s community of the result once determined.
+If a member of the Queen’s community believes that the Ombudsperson has committed a procedural or substantive violation of these terms of reference with respect to any matter to which the member has been a party, they may submit a written complaint, detailing the alleged violation to the Vice-Principal of Queen’s University for investigation and recommended action.
+The Vice-Principal will inform the member of the Queen’s community who submitted the written complaint of the result once determined.